-- 31. The proposed modification does not affect the overall design quality of the development which was also taken into consideration under Clause 29 of the SEPP in the assessment of the original DA with regards to the cl 29(b) the design quality principles, and cl 29(c) the Apartment Design Guide (ADG). - 32.
-An assessment of the application against the relevant Design Principles of SEPP 65 and the Objectives in the ADG is provided below.
-Compliance with 1 Context and neighbourhood character, 4 Sustainability, 5 Landscape, 6 Amenity, 7 Safety, 8 Housing Diversity and Social Interaction and 9 Aesthetics will not be affected by the modifications proposed.
+- 34. The proposed modification does not affect the overall design quality of the development which was also taken into consideration under Clause 29 of the SEPP in the assessment of the original DA with regards to the cl 29(b) the design quality principles, and cl 29(c) the Apartment Design Guide (ADG). - 35.
+An assessment of the application against the Objectives in the ADG is provided below.
+Compliance with the design principles under the SEPP will not be affected by the modifications proposed.